 - ASTM F1140 (Burst test) measures the pressure at which the package will burst.

-- This test method determines the ability of packages to withstand internal pressurization.
+- This standard test method determines the ability of packages to withstand internal pressurization.

 - Burst test is a whole-package test-to-failure, it is not location-specific.